dan-madsen/AzNetworkDiagram/README.md

   - Azure Virtual Desktop (Hostpools, Application Groups, Workspaces), incl. references to session hosts
 - Parameters changes/added/removed
   - -OnlyCoreNetwork has been replaced by -SkipNonCoreNetwork to align with new more flexible structure for Skipping/Enabling resources.
 See next entry
-  - All non-core network resources, now have a corresponding -Skip and -Enable options.
+  - All non-core network resources, now have a corresponding -Skip and -Enable options. -EnableXXXX will take precedence.
 Use tab-completion for a full list.
 A few examples:
     - -SkipSA $true
     - -EnableSA $true
     - -SkipVM $true